DNature/divinehycenth-/pages/blog/2020-08-07_gridsome-with-electron.md

 1. Setup gridsome
 2. Setup electron
 3. Work with electron and gridsome in development mode
-4. Overcome some challenges that usually occur when gridsome is in production mode.
+4. Overcome some challenges that usually occur when gridsome is in production mode with the help of `wait-on` package and some shell scripts.

 If you have any questions let me know in the comments or contact me: [contact@divinehycenth.com](https://contact-divine.netlify.app/contact)